aiven/devportal/docs/tutorials/anomaly-detection.rst

 The steps to create the filtering pipeline are the following:

 #.
-Create a new Aiven for Apache Flink application
+Create a new Aiven for Apache Flink application.
 #.
-Define a source table to read the metrics data from your Apache Kafka® topic
+Define a source table to read the metrics data from your Apache Kafka® topic.
 #.
-Define a sink table to send the processed messages to a separate Apache Kafka® topic
+Define a sink table to send the processed messages to a separate Apache Kafka® topic.
 #.
-Define a SQL transformation definition to process the data
+Define a SQL transformation definition to process the data.
 #.
-Create an application deployment to execute the pipeline
+Create an application deployment to execute the pipeline.

 If you feel brave, you can go ahead and try try yourself in the `Aiven Console <https://console.aiven.io/>`_.
 Otherwise you can follow the steps below: